nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 ### How it works
+The GPU Partitioner component watches for pending pods that cannot be scheduled due to lack of MIG resources they request.
+If it finds such pods, it checks the current partitioning state of the MIG GPUs available in the cluster and tries to find a new partitioning that would allow to schedule them without deleting any of the used MIG profiles.

+It does that also using an internal k8s scheduler, so that before choosing a candidate partitioning, it simulates the scheduling to check whether the partitioning would actually allow to schedule the pending Pods.
+If multiple partitioning can be used to schedule the pending Pods, the one that would result in the highest number of schedulable pods is chosen.

+Each specific GPU model allows to create only certain combinations of MIG profiles, which are called MIG geometries, so the GPU partitioner takes this constraint into account when trying to find a new partitioning.
+The available MIG geometries of each GPU model are defined in the field `nos-gpu-partitioner.knownMigGeometries` field of the Helm chart.

 The actual partitioning for MIG GPUs is performed by MIG Agent, which is a daemonset running on every node labeled with `nos.nebuly.ai/gpu-partitioning: mig` that creates/deletes MIG profiles as requested by the GPU Partitioner.